 Angela wrinkled her face.
 “Whatever!
 And I thought you were serious.”

 She walked past him to the living room instead.
-Bianca shrugged her shoulders and flashed him a sympathy smile.
+Bianca shrugged her shoulders and flashed him a sympathetic smile.
 Ehlo closed the door quickly and returned to his seat again.
 Wallace took the hint to get up and sit at a chair next to Qiao Qiao, leaving two empty spaces between him and Johnny for Angela and Bianca.

 “Let’s get this thing going already,” Wallace said.